 In the United States, the record shows 1.50% Chinese American and American-born Chinese as of 2015 demographics.
 Among the most prominent Chinese New Year celebrations are observed in New York and California.

 Chinese New Year Parade in San Francisco, 2018.
 Chinese Immersion School at De Avila.
 Candiedwomanire/Flickr Photos

 In New York, Chinese New Year is also referred to as Lunar New Year celebration that takes about a week long.
 Cultural and music festival takes place and the celebration never misses to have fireworks display along the Hudson River.
 Special market days and exhibits take place featuring traditional Chinese products and art.

 In California, particularly in San Francisco, the oldest and biggest event outside of Asia is the San Francisco Chinese New Year Festival and Parade.
 History accounts that the parade started in 1958 with a goal to introduce the Chinese culture among fellow San Francisco residents.
 Each year, there are more than 100 participants who join the parade with more than 500,000 thousand people attending.
 The event is televised to more than 3 million viewers across the U.S.

-Although demographics show lesser Chinese population in Europe compared to the Americas and the Asian countries, there is still notable Chinese New Year celebrations in various European nations such as the United Kingdom and France.
+Although demographics show a lesser Chinese population in Europe compared to the Americas and the Asian countries, there are still notable Chinese New Year celebrations in various European nations such as the United Kingdom and France.